 - Share the outline with other team members to get feedback.
 At your next team meeting, allocate 15 minutes to review the outline and collect feedback on what additional content to include.

 - Fill in the blanks.
 Now comes the hard part—populating the sections of your outline.
 But, this doesn’t have to be as hard as you think if you divide and conquer.
 Your most recent hire can write up the team onboarding procedures.
 Next time you have a deliverable due, assign a team member to document the QA steps they are following while they are doing it.
 When you piece it apart and work on it over time, it feels less like extra work (and don’t be afraid to bill this time to your client, who is going to benefit from receiving a better product).
 Finally, draw upon external content as much as possible.
 For example, when crafting your team capabilities, it could be as easy as linking to the person’s LinkedIn profile.
-That way, all employees have to do is list their role, three hobbies outside of work, and their MBTI info.
+That way, all employees have to do is list their roles, three hobbies outside of work, and their MBTI info.
 Boom, done.

 - Remember that done is better than perfect.
 Set a goal to have version 1 done in a month.
 Who cares if it’s not the greatest invention since sliced bread?
 Adopt an agile approach to getting a minimum viable product out the door, and then iterate over time.